lanapalmer/Reddit_Bot_Classifier/README.md

 You can view the app at https://reddit-bot-or-not.herokuapp.com/, or on my website: http://lanapalmer.io/reddit-bot-classifier/

 ## Conclusion and Caveats ##

+The gradient boosting classifier was able to perform with 90% accuracy on the testing data set, providing evidence that bot comments are distinguishable from non-bots.

+** A few caveats **

+The size of my non-bot user group is on the small size.
+While I attempted to use a random selection process, I may have introduced bias based on my own opinion of what 'non-bot' user comments look like.
+Because several of my non-bot users were well-known public figures, I believe the scores for non-bots are skewed higher than they would be for the entire population of Reddit users.

 ## Next Steps ##